Under healthy conditions, the body maintains a relatively stable temperature of around 98.6˚F or 37˚C.

 - are sleeping rough

 - use alcohol or illicit drugs

-Multiple layers of clothing should be worn, with the innermost layers made of wool, silk, or polypropylene, because these materials retain heat better than cotton.
+- wearing multiple layers of clothing with the innermost layers made of wool, silk, or polypropylene because these materials retain heat better than cotton

 A person who begins to experience or show signs of mild hypothermia should retreat to a warmer place immediately to prevent progression to a life-threatening condition.

 - wearing a hat or thick scarf on the head, even indoors

 - avoiding alcohol

 - eating a sufficient number of calories, as additional fat under the skin can protect against cold during a winter weather spell

 Hypothermia can happen in summer too.
 Excessively cool air-conditioning or water-based activities pose a risk, especially for infants and older people who may not be able to express how they are feeling.

 The National Institutes of Health (NIH) recommend keeping room temperatures at 68°F (20°C) or above and closing off rooms that are not in use.